W-R-A/Points/README.md

 You will need a pascal compiler such as the one included with lazarus to compile the code, or for ease of use pre-built binaries are available from https://andrewarthacornwall.com/software

 TODO, In order of priorty:
+-Add some tests to ensure that the program is working as expected

 -Cleanup the part of the program that interacts with the database

 -Make the admin area of the program easier to use